 The heavier kaon (K-meson) has a mean life that is less than half that of the pion.
 Neutral kaons (K0) are composed of a down quark and a strange anti-quark.
 A negative kaon (K−) is composed of a strange and antiup quark, whereas a positive kaon (K+) is composed of an up and antistrange quark.
 The decay of a mercury−197 atom to gold−197 is associated with emission of a positive kaon.

 The 1964 discovery of the uneven distribution of neutral kaons (K0) between matter and antimatter forms was the first proof of charge-parity violation (CP violation).
 A charge inversion is a flip between positive and negative (or vice-versa).
 A parity inversion is like a flip between and object and its mirror image, but it is actually a 3−dimensional flip rather than a reflection inversion (1−dimensional flip).
 The laws of physics are symmetrical between matter and antimatter for electromagnetism, gravity and strong force, but parity is violated for the weak force.
-In the Standard Model, weak force is only seen for left-handed components of particles and right-handed components of antiparticles.
+In the Standard Model, only left-handed particles experience weak force — right-handed particles do not experience weak force.
+(A particle is said to be "left-handed" if it is spinning counterclockwise with respect to the direction of its motion.)
 Charge-parity violation may be behind the fact that there is more matter than antimatter in the universe.

 In May 2010 it was discovered that the oscillations of neutral B−mesons (B0) transforming into their own antiparticles and back (flavor oscillation) also exhibits charge-parity violation.
 The oscillating neutral B−mesons decay into matter (muons) about 1% more often than they decay into antimatter (antimuons).